WellthCare

 Short-Term, Limited-Duration Insurance (STLDI)

-These temporary plans, designed for gaps in coverage, are exempt from ACA rules.
-They frequently deny coverage based on pre-existing conditions, medically underwrite applicants, and exclude coverage for any related care.
+Temporary plans for gaps in coverage?
+ACA rules don't apply.
+They can deny coverage for pre-existing conditions, medically underwrite you, and refuse to pay for any related care.

 Certain Employer Plans (Self-Funded, Non-ACA Compliant)

-While rare, some self-funded non-federal government plans or certain "excepted benefits" (like limited-scope dental or vision) may have different rules.
-However, the vast majority of employer-sponsored plans are fully ACA-compliant.
+It's rare, but some self-funded non-federal government plans or "excepted benefits" (like limited dental or vision) might operate differently.
+Still, most employer plans follow ACA rules.

 Medicare and Pre-Existing Conditions

-Original Medicare (Parts A & B) does not impose pre-existing condition waiting periods.
-However, if you enroll in a Medicare Supplement (Medigap) plan outside your guaranteed-issue rights window, insurers can use medical underwriting and deny coverage or charge more based on your health history.
+Original Medicare (Parts A & B) doesn't have waiting periods for pre-existing conditions.
+But if you buy a Medigap plan after your guaranteed-issue period expires, insurers can underwrite you and deny coverage or charge more based on your health.

 How This Relates to Modern Benefit Innovation